 (ii) Vegetation, in direct contact with the exterior of a structure, which may contribute to moisture or damage by WDOs.

 (vi) Standing water or evidence of seasonal standing water in a substructure.

 (vii) Failed or missing caulk or grout at water splash areas.

 (viii) Moisture from plumbing leaks, lack of ventilation, or other sources that may contribute to damage by WDOs.

 Radon is a naturally occurring gas that finds its way into homes from the soil beneath the foundation.
 Radon is radioactive and is known to be the second leading cause of lung cancer.

 The Environmental Protection Agency (EPA) reports that 1 in every 15 homes in the United States is estimated to have elevated radon levels.
 As a result, they recommend that all buyers test their homes for radon during the purchase process.

-Bennet Home Inspections will set up your radon testing in collaboration with local providers.
+Bennett Home Inspections will set up your radon testing in collaboration with local providers.
 Clients are billed separately by the Radon provider.
 However, we schedule your test and, in most cases, will include your measurement results at the time of the home inspection.

-Pricing ranges from $175 to $275 depending on the size and configuration of the home.
+Radon testing pricing ranges from $175 to $275 depending on the size and configuration of the home.